 The League of Women Voters of Portland operates as both a nonpartisan nonprofit 501(c)(4) public service organization and as a nonpartisan 501(c)(3) educational organization.

 As a public service 501(c)(4), the LW V of Portland may take stands on issues that are important to the well-being of our communities.
 We base these stands on advocacy positions, which are the result of intensive study, discussion of the pros and cons, and, eventually, member consensus, all at the grassroots level.
 We can use LWV advocacy positions to advocate on governmental issues at the national, state, and local levels.
 (On the other hand, publications like the LWV Voters’ Guide and our LWV studies are produced by our 501(c)(3) Education Fund and are strictly informative and impartial.)

 As a 501(c)(4), we advocate for changes in governmental policies for the benefit of the people of Portland, Multnomah County and the Metro region.
 Our advocacy work includes testimony and public statements on a broad range of issues, including:

 - city, county and Metro government structure, planning and services

 - criminal justice, public safety and Portland Police Bureau accountability

 - election issues

 Funding for the League of Women Voters of Portland also supports services for our members.

 The League of Women Voters of Portland Education Fund is our 501(c)(3) educational organization.
 Through the Education Fund, we help people in Multnomah County and Oregon thoughtfully engage in the democratic process.
 This includes providing nonpartisan information about elections and the voting process.
-In addition, our Education Fund supports our balanced studies of issues, our civic education programs and other educational events that are open to the public.
+In addition, our Education Fund supports our balanced studies of issues, our community education (formerly called civic education) programs and other educational events that are open to the public.